JasminiSantos/TDE3-Apache-Spark-SQL/README.md

 # Big Data Processing with Apache Spark SQL

 <p>
-You and your team were hired to process data using MapReduce.
+You and your team were hired to process data using SparkSQL.
 Your company has access to a dataset with commercial transactions between countries during the past 30 years.
 For each transaction, the dataset contains the following variables:
 </p>